pablotalavante/drl/README.md

 ## **Project details:**

-This project trains an agent in a Unity environment to move to pick up yellow bananas and avoid blue banannas.
+This project trains an agent in a Unity environment to move a robotic arm to reach a green ball that is circling around it.
 There are 4 possible continuous acitions that aplly a torque to the joints:

 A reward of +0.1 is given if the hand of the robot is close to the objective.